-- A Within the National Forest, as defined on the relevant Area Profile

-Maps, Proposals Map, South Derbyshire District Council will work with
+A Within the National Forest, as defined on the Proposals Map, South Derbyshire District Council will work with The National Forest Company and other local authorities and partners to:

-The National Forest Company and other local authorities and partners to: - i) Work with Partners to help deliver the National Forest Strategy 2014-2024 and any subsequent Strategy - i) ii) Provide opportunities for diversification of the economy, especially in relation to the woodland economy and tourism, including overnight accommodation; - ii) iii) Create an attractive, sustainable environment; iii) Provide a range of leisure opportunities for local communities and visitors: and iv) v) Achieve 33% woodland cover in the National Forest.

-B Within the National Forest all residential schemes over 0.5ha and industrial, commercial and leisure developments over 1ha will be expected to incorporate tree planting and landscaping in accordance with National Forest Planting Guidelines (as set out in Table 6).
+- Work with Partners to help deliver the National Forest Strategy 2014-2024 and any subsequent Strategy - ii) Provide opportunities for diversification of the economy, especially in relation to the woodland economy and tourism, including overnight accommodation; - iii) Create an attractive, sustainable environment; - iv) Provide a range of leisure opportunities for local communities and visitors; and - v) Achieve 33% woodland cover in the National Forest. - B Within the National Forest all residential schemes over 0.5ha and industrial, commercial and leisure developments over 1ha will be expected to incorporate tree planting and landscaping in accordance with National Forest Planting Guidelines (as set out in Table 6).

 Landscaping will generally involve woodland planting, but can also include the creation and management of other appropriate habitats, open space provision associated with woodland and the provision of new recreational facilities with a woodland character.
 The appropriate mix of landscaping features will depend upon the setting characteristics, opportunities and constraints that individual sites present.
 The District Council recommend that early discussions are held with the National Forest Company.
-Further information is available from the National Forest Company's Guide for Developers and Planners1.
+Further information is

-- C In exceptional circumstances, a commuted sum may be agreed where planting and landscaping cannot be accommodated within or close to the development site.
-This will be used to either purchase land for tree planting; to create new woodland and/or other habitats; to provide public access to it and maintain those works for a minimum of five years.
-This will be used for tree planting (including urban tree planting); purchasing land for tree planting; creating new woodlands and maintaining those works or other agreed projects for a minimum of five years - D Within the National Forest new development should ensure that: - the siting and scale of the proposed development is appropriately related to its setting within the Forest, - the proposed development respects and does not adversely affect the character and appearance of the wider countryside. - E The Council will work with developers, the National Forest Company and other stakeholders to improve access to the forest Forest from new development sites and existing built up areas and deliver a step change in the quality of new development and the existing urban areas with an emphasis upon the use of Forest related construction materials where appropriate. - F The area between Swadlincote, Ashby de la Zouch and Measham is recognised as 'The Heart of the National Forest'.
+- available from the National Forest Company's Guide for Developers and Planners1. - C In exceptional circumstances, a commuted sum may be agreed where planting and landscaping cannot be accommodated within or close to the development site.
+This will be used for tree planting (including urban tree planting); purchasing land for tree planting; creating new woodlands and maintaining those works or other agreed projects for a minimum of five years. - D Within the National Forest new development should ensure that: - i) the siting and scale of the proposed development is appropriately related to its setting within the Forest, - li) the proposed development respects and does not adversely affect the character and appearance of the wider countryside. - E The Council will work with developers, the National Forest Company and other stakeholders to improve access to the Forest from new development sites and existing built up areas and deliver a step change in the quality of new development and the existing urban areas with an emphasis upon the use of Forest related construction materials where appropriate. - F The area between Swadlincote, Ashby de la Zouch and Measham is recognised as 'The Heart of the National Forest'.
 The District Council will seek to support efforts to concentrate tourism and leisure activities and economic opportunities based on the woodland and environmental economy in this area.
 However Forest related development will be supported elsewhere within the Forest where it can be demonstrated that it will support the continued improvement of the National Forest as a tourism and leisure destination.